Sugarloaf massacre: The attack and aftermath

 The men of the volunteer detachment had just sat down to eat dinner on September 11, 1780, according to survivor Peter Crum, when the Loyalists and Natives started firing muskets at them.
 Ten militiamen were killed, according to Lieutenant Colonel Stephen Balliet, who had gone with a small force of 150 militia to bury the dead.
 He wrote in his report:

-"On the first notice of this unfortuned event the officers of the militia have Exerted themselves to get Volunteers out of their Respective Divissions to go up & Burry the Dead, their Labour Proved not in Vain we collected about 150 men & officers Included from the Colonels Kern, Giger & my own Battalions who would undergo the fatique & Danger to go their & pay that Respect to their slautered Brethren, Due to men who fell in support of the freedom of their Country.
-On the 15th we took up our line of march (want of amunation prevented us from going Sooner) on the 17th we arrived at the place of action, where we found Ten of our Soldiers Dead, Scalped, Striped Naked, & in a most cruel & Barborous manner Tomehawked, their throads Cut, &c. &c. whom we Buried & Returned without even seeing any of these Black alies, & Bloody executors of British Tirany."
+"On the first notice of this Un fortuned event the officers of the militia have Exerted themselves to get Volunteers out of their Respective Divisions to go up & Burry the Dead, their Labour Proved not in Vain we collected about 150 men & officers Included from the Colonels Kern, Giger & my own Battalions who would undergo the fatigue & Danger to go their & pay that Respect to their slaughtered Brethren, Due to men who fell in support of the freedom of their Country.
+On the 15th we took up our line of march (want of amination prevented us from going Sooner) on the 17th we arrived at the place of action, where we found Ten of our Soldiers Dead, Scalped, Striped Naked, & in a most cruel & Barbarous manner Tome hawked, their throads Cut, &c. &c. whom we Buried & Returned without even seeing any of these Black allies, & Bloody executors of British Tirrany."

 Balliet's burial detail apparently skirmished with some scouts from the Loyalist and Native forces while burying the dead, as Balliet went on to report:

-"We also have great Reason to beleve that several of the Indians have been killed by our men, in Particular one by Col. Kern & an other by Capt.
-Moyer both of whome went Volunteers with this partie."
+"We also have great Reason to believe that several of the Indians have been killed by our men, in Particular one by Col. Kern & an other by Capt.
+Moyer both of whom went Volunteers with this party."

 Most of the militiamen escaped, with Lieutenant John Moyer, Ensign Scoby, and an unnamed private taken prisoner.
 Moyer managed to escape, but the other two men were taken to Niagara.
 Moyer traveled to Fort Wyoming, which he reached on September 14.

 After the skirmish, the Loyalist and Native war party searched the surrounding area for several hours.
 The next day, they took their prisoners down Nescopeck Creek and towards the Susquehanna River before turning towards Berwick and Catawissa, Pennsylvania.
 The soldiers who escaped the massacre spread the news as far as the Delaware River.

 In 1933, the Pennsylvania Historical Commission, the Wyoming Historical and Genealogical Society, and the Sugarloaf Commemorative Committee built a memorial near the location of the massacre.
 In 1947, a historical marker was installed on Pennsylvania Route 93, near Conyngham.